xhente/omv-regen/README.md

 ## BACKUP FEATURES:
 - Stores the system database and some configuration files needed for regeneration.
 It takes up very little space and is done in a matter of seconds.
 - Backups are kept for 7 days by default.
 This is configurable.
-- You can schedule a backup in the OMV GUI in scheduled tasks simply by typing the appropriate command for your case.
+- To run the script you can schedule a backup in the OMV GUI in scheduled tasks simply by typing the appropriate command for your case.
 - By default, the folders /home and /etc/libvirt (if it exists) are copied.
 - You can add custom folders to the backup.
 - If you want to keep a backup version permanently edit the ORB_ prefix of the subfolder.
 That version will not be removed.
 - Run omv-regen help to see the available help.
+- If you do not specify any directory, the backup will be made in /ORBackup

 ## REGENERATE FEATURES:
 - Regenerate a complete system from scratch as if you did it in the GUI manually, following the order set in the original system.